Abhisekh-devloper/emp_management/README.md

-# Smart employee management system with workforce analytics - Django(Python)
+# Smart employee management system with workforce productivity analytics - Django(Python)

 Employee Management System built in a Python Framework Django and PostgreSQL as Database.
 This webapp include the functionality like...